Code-Institute-Submissions/Only-Hikers-MS1/README.md

 </h1>

-I used #282626 for my headings across the jumbotron as #555555 didn't create enough of a contrast against the image of the sea and sky.
-I also ended up using #3f3f3c across the headings and body of the html content as it tied in perfectly with a colour from the logo.
+- I used #3f3f3c across the borders of the site as it gave more of a contrast than #555555 and it matched perfectly with the darkest colour of the logo.

 ### 3. Logo